Prices and opening times

 - Carers who accompany visitors with disabilities receive free entry.
 The ticket for the person they are caring for must be purchased online, then please contact firstname.lastname@example.org with your order number and your carer ticket can be sent to you.

 - Have a Young Scot card?
-Pay just £1 to visit the castle in 2020.
-You must show your valid Young Scot card on arrival.
-Please visit the Young Scot website for more details.
+Pay just £1 to visit the castle in 2021.
+You must book your ticket in advance and show your valid Young Scot card on arrival (children under the age of 16 must be accompanied by an adult).
+Tickets will be available soon.

 What will be open during your visit